elliottserna/econometrics/content/regression/LR-Overview.md

 >
 >   $$
    f(c \cdot \mathbf{x}) = c \cdot f(\mathbf{x})$$
+>
+> Such functions are also called linear functionals.

 In the context of linear regression, linearity means that we are trying to express the relationship between a dependent variable (what we want to predict) and one or more independent variables (the predictors) in a way that fits a straight line.

+> **Note:** Linear regression models are linear in the parameters (i.e., the coefficients appear linearly), even if the predictors themselves are non-linear transformations of variables.
+For example, a model including $X^2$ or $\log(X)$ is still a linear model, so long as the regression is linear in the coefficients.

 ### Linear Forms